jeremiahhansen/snowflake-connector-adf/README.md

 }
 ```

 The connector builds a blob storage path based off of those values and reads in the corresponding script file.
 In this case the full path is `/MyDatabase/MySchema/MyStoredProcedure.sql`.
-You can find the sample [MyStoredProcedure.sql](/Docs/MyStoredProcedure.sql) script in the `/Docs` folder of this repo.
+You can find the sample [MyStoredProcedure.sql](/Docs/SampleStoredProcedures/MyDatabase/MySchema/MyStoredProcedure.sql) script in the `/Docs` folder of this repo.

 ## Integration with ADF
 ### ADF Overview
-This project comes with a sample ADF pipeline which demonstrates how to use this connector within ADF.
+This project comes with a few sample ADF pipelines which demonstrates how to use this connector within ADF.
 The sample ADF resources are deployed during the [Deployment](#deployment) section below and are contained in the [SnowflakeConnectorAdfArmTemplate.json](/Docs/SnowflakeConnectorAdfArmTemplate.json) script in the `/Docs` folder of this repo.
-Here is a screenshot showing one activity within the sample ADF pipeline:
+Here is a screenshot showing one of the sample pipelines:

 ![ADF Pipeline Overview](/Docs/Screenshots/adf-pipeline-overview.png?raw=true "ADF Pipeline Overview")